rsaunders33/Cleaning-Data_Course-Project/ReadMe.md

 * Filter for Only Relevant Columns and Provide Descriptive Names
 * Define Descriptive Activity Names
 * Create Second Tidy Data Set - Average of each variable for each activity and each subject

+###Read Data
+This code is denoted by the "Read in Raw Data" and utilizes read.table to read in all the data tables mentioned above.

+###Binding
+1. Subject and activity are added to independent test and train data set (utilizing cbind)
+2. Combine the above test and train data utilizing rbind

+###Define Descriptive Measure Names (for relevant values only)
+1. Find Rows in features that Contain "mean() or std()"
+2. Identify measure names in features using step 1 numeric vector
+3. Create a method to generate a descriptive name from a raw measure input
+4. Apply this function over all elements of the measure names using the vector from step 2

+####More on Measure Names
+After thorough review of the measure names, below is a list of components and definitions used to help drive the function mentioned above (in Step 3)
+* If the measure contains mean() then the measure name is "Average", else we know it is "Standard Deviation"
+* If the measure name starts with "t" then we know it is a time measure, else we know it starts with "f" and is a frequency measure
+* If the measure contains gyro, then we know that the measure represents an angular velocity and not an acceleration measure
+* If the measure contains gravity, then we know the measure utilizes the gravity acceleration, else it is the phone body acceleration
+* If the measure contains jerk, then we know the measure is a jerk measurement
+* If the measure ends in -X, -Y, or -Z then we know it is measuring an axis, else we know it is a Magnitude measurement

+All of the above logic is combined to make a logical and descriptive name.

+####Filter for Only Relevant Columns and Provide Descriptive Names
+1. Using the descriptive names from the previous step, we add both "Activity.ID" and "Subject" to the beginning to create a character vector of measure names
+2. Select only relevant columns from merged data from "Binding" step 2 utilizing the measure locations obtained from "Defining Desciptive Measure Names" step 1
+3. Set the column names of the resulting dataset to the character vector from step 1

+####Define Descriptive Activity Names
+1. Merge the activity.labels data with the dataset obtained from the last step
+2. Reorder the dataset and changing the activity.name default value
+3. Remove the activity id from the dataset

+####Create Second Tidy Data Set
+1. Melt the data, setting the Activity Name and Subject as variable ids
+2. dcast the data to provide the original format but the measures representing the mean across activities and subjects